cessen/ropey_old/readme.md

   But now that everything appears to be working correctly and has lots of unit tests, it would be good to go back and start improving the code for performance.
-- Grapheme support is extremely limited.
-Currently CRLF is the only recognized multi-codepoint grapheme recognized.
-This is because Rust 1.0's stdlib has Grapheme support marked as unstable, and thus is not available in stable releases.
-Whenever grapheme support is added back to stdlib, Ropey will be updated to support it as well.